datapro4hire/Water/docs/README.md

 Opportunity: the right machine learning solution could help mitigate adverse effects.

 ### Vision
-Using machine learning, we could predict the long term effects of different chemicals polluting our water supply
+Using machine learning, we could predict the volume of different polluntants that could affect our water supply

-By targeting different affected sectors, business stakeholders will learn about potential opportunities
+By sharing our findings with different affected sectors, business and government stakeholders will learn about potential opportunities

 And, as more models are trained and new solutions are created, more individuals could benefit